-1) an Affordable Rental Development Charges Interest-Free Deferral Program, allowing for interest-free development charges payments deferrals for two years in accordance with the Development Charges Act, 1997 payment schedule for rental housing, starting at occupancy; and

-2) an ARU Development Charges Waiver Program, applicable to a third ARU on a property.
+- an Affordable Rental Development Charges Interest-Free Deferral Program, allowing for interest-free development charges payments in accordance with the Development Charges Act, 1997 payment schedule for rental housing, starting at occupancy; and - 2. an ARU Development Charges Waiver Program, applicable to a third ARU on a property.